 My passion has always been children's books.
 I've worked in two bookstores, a high school library, an elementary school library, and a publishing company (as an editorial assistant).
 I always knew I wanted to write, but I made the biggest mistake a writer can make.

-I didn't write very often.
+I didn't write often enough.

 Months or even years went by between stories.
 I wrote when I felt like it.
 I continued to read voraciously.
 I dreamed of writing novels, but didn't know where to start.